-The Preliminary Beekeeping Course will be delivered at locations throughout Northern Ireland by local Beekeeping Associations affiliated to the Ulster Beekeepers’ Association (UBKA) in association with DARD’s College of Agriculture, Food and Rural Enterprise (CAFRE).
+The Preliminary Beekeeping Course will be delivered at locations throughout Northern Ireland by local Beekeeping Associations affiliated to the Ulster Beekeepers’ Association (UBKA) in association with DAERA’s College of Agriculture, Food and Rural Enterprise (CAFRE).

 The minimum age for candidates participating in the course is 16 years old.

 The course will normally run for 10 sessions, one per week, commencing in January/February.